TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Detailed Design/Corona Detection & Camera Sensing Design/CoronaDetection.md

 - **Weight:** Combined subsystem weight must remain under 150 g to comply with FAA Part 107 drone mass limits and preserve flight endurance.
 - **Cost:** Subsystem bill of materials (BOM) cost must remain below $640 to meet stakeholder affordability requirements.
-- **Power Consumption:** The thermal camera and DVR module must operate within a combined power budget of around 2.5 W to align with the Arduinos power constraints.
+- **Power Consumption:** The thermal camera and DVR module must operate within a combined power budget of around 2.5 W to align with the Arduino’s power constraints.
-- **Supply Voltage:** Both modules must be compatible with regulated 3.3–5 V DC from the Arduinos output pins.
+- **Supply Voltage:** Both modules must be compatible with regulated 3.3–5 V DC from the Arduino’s output pins.
 - **Standards Compliance:**
   - **IEC 61000 (Electromagnetic Compatibility):** The subsystem must meet conducted and radiated emission limits and demonstrate immunity to disturbances such as electrostatic discharge and RF interference.
 This requires EMI shielding, filtering in the PCB design, and compliance testing.
   - **FAA Part 107:** Weight and altitude limits constrain subsystem design and integration.

+---

 ## Overview of Proposed Solution